The Perfect Pair – Pleiades 1A and 1B

 In 2011 and 2012, the pair of Pleiades satellites were launched.
 The constellation comprises of two satellites – Pleiades 1A and Pleiades 1B.
 They share the same orbital plane as SPOT-6 and 7 giving daily revisits over any point on the globe.

 The Pleiades satellite tag team is agile.
-They provide global coverage of the Earth surface.
-They are high resolution.
+They provide global coverage of the Earth surface equipped with high resolution, multispectral sensors.
 To say the least: they are a unique pair of satellites used in a wide variety of applications.

 Here’s everything you need to know about the Pleiades satellites:

 Pleiades Satellite Timeline